(Funded by NSF Grant IOS-0843307, RI NSF EPSCoR, and URI’s College of the Environment and Life Sciences)

 Potential collaborators interested in using any of this this material or using images derived from this material for use in publications are encouraged to contact us.

 - Webb, JF.
 1989.
 Neuromast morphology and lateral line trunk canal ontogeny in two species of cichlids: An SEM Study.
-Morphology.
+Journal of Morphology.
 202: 53-68.

 - Webb, JF.
 1990.
 Ontogeny and phylogeny of the trunk lateral line system in cichlid fishes.
 Journal of Zoology (London) 221: 405-418.